 What Schurr fails to mention was that this work was shown more specifically at the Salon des Artistes Indépendants, one of the exhibitions which tried to provide artists with an outlet besides the annual Salon for the display of their work.
 These exhibitions were more progressive and showed an appreciation of new artistic trends that were often not recognized by the annual Salons (des Artistes Français).

-These works also were linked to the increasing interest in photography during the period, which could capture what would not be disc ernible to the naked eye.
+These works also were linked to the increasing interest in photography during the period, which could capture what would not be discernible to the naked eye.
 Artists began using photography more and more not only for models, but also to pique their interest in the physical action, that could now be documented and studied.
-Many of Schryver’s automobile works were captured in a more impressionistic style with beautiful color and quick brushstrokes, but he found little acceptance for them in the market place.
-By 1910, for financial reasons, he returned to his successful images of Paris at the turn or the century.
+Many of Schryver’s automobile works were captured in a more impressionistic style with beautiful color and quick brushstrokes, but he found little acceptance for them in the marketplace.
+By 1910, for financial reasons, he returned to his successful images of Paris at the turn of the century.